Retirement in Peru

 In the beginning, you don’t need to speak Spanish as we will guide you through the whole application process.
 However, if you plan to live in Peru permanently and don’t want to spend all your time in an expat bubble, you should learn the language.
 There are language schools in all bigger cities like Lima, Cusco or Arequipa or you can learn online using a platform like italki.com, for example.
 Peruvians speak a pretty clear and easy-to-understand Spanish and the languages is one of the easiest to learn for English native speakers.

-How to choose where to live in Peru as a pensioner
+How to choose where to live as a retiree

 Peru is a big country with three different regions: